shobrook/syntaxis/README.md

   <img width="25%" src="img/currying.png" />
 </p>

-Saplings identifies `tensor` as an attribute of `torch`, then follows the object as it's passed into `composed_func`.
-Because saplings has an understanding of how `composed_func` is defined, it can analyze the object flow within the function and capture the `T` and `sum` sub-attributes.
+Syntaxis identifies `tensor` as an attribute of `torch`, then follows the object as it's passed into `composed_func`.
+Because syntaxis has an understanding of how `composed_func` is defined, it can analyze the object flow within the function and capture the `T` and `sum` sub-attributes.

-While saplings can track object flow through many complex paths in a program, I haven't tested every edge case, and there are some situations where saplings produces inaccurate trees.
+While syntaxis can track object flow through many complex paths in a program, I haven't tested every edge case, and there are some situations where syntaxis produces inaccurate trees.
 Below is a list of all the failure modes I'm aware of (and currently working on fixing).
-If you discover a bug or missing feature that isn't listed here, please [create an issue](https://github.com/shobrook/saplings/issues/new) for it.
+If you discover a bug or missing feature that isn't listed here, please [create an issue](https://github.com/shobrook/syntaxis/issues/new) for it.

 ### Data Structures

-As of right now, saplings can't track _assignments_ to comprehensions, generator expressions, dictionaries, lists, tuples, or sets.
+As of right now, syntaxis can't track _assignments_ to comprehensions, generator expressions, dictionaries, lists, tuples, or sets.
 It can, however, track object flow _inside_ these data structures.
 For example, consider the following:

 ```python
 import numpy as np